 For more information, contact EPAjobs@orau.org.
 Do not contact EPA directly.

 EPA ORD employees, their spouses, and children are not eligible to participate in this program.

-I certify that I am at least 18 years of age; a recent graduate with at least a Bachelor’s Degree in anthropology, geography, environmental education, urban studies, urban planning, sociology, public health, human dimensions of natural resources, peace studies, or a related field of study and have completed at least 1 year of coursework and research towards a Master of Science (or equivalent) degree within the last 24 months; a citizen or a Legal Permanent Resident of the United States of America; and not a current employee of EPA ORD or the spouse or child of an EPA ORD employee.
+I certify that I am at least 18 years of age; a recent graduate with at least a Bachelor’s degree in Bioinformatics, Computational Biology, Information Technology, Computer Information Systems, Computer Science, or a closely-related field of study from an accredited university or college within the last 24 months; a citizen or a Legal Permanent Resident of the United States of America; and not a current employee of EPA ORD or the spouse or child of an EPA ORD employee.